dingusdev/dingusppc/zdocs/developers/cpu/powerpc/powerpc.md

 * To accommodate for early programs compiled on PowerPC 601 Macs, the classic Mac OS has to emulate the POWER instructions that were removed from later processors.

-* BeOS uses the exception handler by deliberating invoking a supervisor-level instruction while the PR bit is set in the MSR.
+* BeOS uses the exception handler by deliberately invoking a supervisor-level instruction while the PR bit is set in the MSR.

 * Mac OS X touches the FP bit in the MSR to performing floating-point operations.